Austin Hedges Player Props: Pirates vs. Rockies

 - The pitching staff for the Rockies has a collective 7.8 K/9, the fifth-worst in the league.

-- The Rockies' 4.93 team ERA ranks 24th across all MLB pitching staffs.
+- The Rockies have a 4.75 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Rockies rank 21st in baseball in home runs surrendered (44 total, 1.3 per game).
+- Rockies pitchers combine to rank 20th in baseball in home runs surrendered (45 total, 1.2 per game).

-- Freeland makes the start for the Rockies, his eighth of the season.
-He is 3-3 with a 3.76 ERA and 26 strikeouts in 38 1/3 innings pitched.
+- The Rockies are sending Senzatela (0-1) to the mound to make his second start of the season.

-- The left-hander last pitched on Thursday against the Milwaukee Brewers, when he tossed five scoreless innings while giving up three hits.
+- The righty last pitched on Friday against the New York Mets, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.